neil-armstrong-fig/playdate/README.md

 export PLAYDATE_SDK_PATH=/Users/<your-username>/PlaydateSDK
 ```
-3. Run `$ run.sh` to execute latest build on the simulator
+3. Run `$ ./scripts/run.sh` to execute the latest build on the simulator
 4. An error will show that it cannot find the sdk.
-   1. This requires you to update the config file found in ~/.Playdate/config with the path to the sdk
+   1. This requires you to update the config file found in `~/.Playdate/config` with the path to the sdk
-   2. Run `$ run.sh` again
+   2. Run `$ ./scripts/run.sh` again

 ### Windows
 1. Download SDK https://play.date/dev/